epsilon537/boxlambda/docs/build-system.md

 ### Cross-Compilation

-RISC-V cross-compilation is set up by passing in a *toolchain file* to CMake.
+RISC-V cross-compilation for C and C++ is set up by passing in a *toolchain file* to CMake.
 The toolchain file is located in [scripts/toolchain.cmake](https://github.com/epsilon537/boxlambda/blob/master/scripts/toolchain.cmake).

 ### Bender Interaction Hack